djordjezikelic/djordjezikelic.github.io/_pages/about.md

 You can reach me at dorde.zikelic@ntu.edu.sg.

 **I have openings for motivated PhD students to work with me on topics listed below, or more broadly on topics related to formal methods, trustworthy AI or program verification.
-Please refer to this [page](https://djordjezikelic.github.io/openings/) for more details and on what to include in your application.
+See this [page](https://djordjezikelic.github.io/openings/) for more details.
 Openings for other types of positions (postdocs, interns, visiting students) will be advertised later.**

 # Research Interests